Back to Blog

 Simple Habits That Can Save You Thousands

 Wrong fuel mistakes happen more often than you'd think - about 150,000 times per year in the UK alone, and frequently in Australia too.
+Understanding wrong fuel recovery processes can help you appreciate prevention.
 But with these simple prevention strategies, you can make sure it never happens to you.
+If you do need help, finding a reliable wrong fuel company is essential.

 1. Add a Visual Reminder to Your Fuel Cap